Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Introduction

+Hence instead of working with graded modules, grading shifts and degree zero morphisms one could instead not allow grading shifts, but work with morphisms of arbitrary degrees, hence in the setting of graded categories.
+We use then analog conventions for graded categories (that is, categories enriched in graded modules), and graded $2$-categories are categories enriched in graded categories.
+We also use various sub- and superscripts on these, as already done in the introduction.
+Following the above points we view graded categories are often identified with categories with a free $\mathbb{Z}$-action (i.e. instead of enriching the morphisms one extends the set of objects), see e.g \cite[Section 2.1]{MaOvSt-koszul-functors} and references therein.

-\begin{convention} We consider three diagrammatic calculi in this paper: webs, foams and arc diagrams.
+We will consider three diagrammatic calculi: webs, foams and arc diagrams.
 Our reading convention for all of these is from bottom to top and left to right.
-Furthermore, diagrammatic left respectively right actions will be given by acting on the bottom respectively on the top.
-Moreover, we often only illustrate local pieces.
-The corresponding diagram is meant to be the identity or arbitrary outside of the displayed part---which one will be clear from the context. \end{convention}

-\begin{remark} We use colors in this paper.
-It is only necessary to distinguish colors for webs and foams.
-For the readers with a grayscale version: we illustrate colored web edges using dashed lines, while colored foam facets appear shaded. \end{remark}
+Diagrammatic right respectively left actions will be given by acting on the bottom respectively on the top.
+We tend to simplify our illustrations by e.g. omitting labels and using colors instead to distinguish the type of edges and facets in webs and foams.
+For the readers with a gray-scale version we illustrate colored web edges using dashed lines and colored foam facets as shaded.

+We treat the proofs which require a longer line of argument separately in \fullref{sec:mainproofs}.

-\addtocontents{toc}{ } \textbf{Acknowledgements:} We like to thank Jonathan Comes, Jonathan Grant, Martina Lanini, David Rose, Pedro Vaz, Paul Wedrich and Arik Wilbert for helpful comments and discussions.
-Special thanks to Jonathan Grant, a referee, Pedro Vaz and Paul Wedrich for comments on a draft of this paper, and to the bars of Cologne for helping to write down one of the main isomorphisms of this paper.
+\textbf{Acknowledgments:} We like to thank Jonathan Comes, Jonathan Grant, Martina Lanini, David Rose, Pedro Vaz, Paul Wedrich and Arik Wilbert for helpful comments and discussions, and the referees for useful suggestions.
+Special thanks to the bars of Cologne for helping to write down one of the main isomorphisms of this paper.